Sol Seppy

-Sol Seppy is the stage name of Sophie Michalitsianos (born December 31, 1980), an English singer, songwriter and musician.
+Sol Seppy is the stage name of Sophie Michalitsianos (born 31 December 1980), an English singer, songwriter and musician.

 Biography

 Michalitsianos was born in Wimbledon, England and grew up in Australia and Greece.
 After studying piano and cello, she studied contemporary composition and orchestra at the Sydney Conservatorium of Music.
 At the age of 23, Michalitsianos moved to the United States at the invitation of Mark Linkous, where she performed on the albums Good Morning Spider and It's a Wonderful Life by his indie rock band Sparklehorse.
 After her time with Sparklehorse, Michalitsianos moved to Upstate New York, where she set up her own studio.
 Though the studio and almost all her compositions were destroyed in an explosion, Michalitsianos herself was not harmed.

-On April 10, 2006, she released her debut album The Bells of 1 2 on Grönland Records/Rough Trade.
+On 10 April 2006 she released her debut album The Bells of 1 2 on Grönland Records/Rough Trade.
 Michalitsianos wrote, sang, played and produced all 12 tracks on the album herself.
 The track "Enter One" was featured in several films and TV shows: Standoff, Son of a Gun, Dark (season 1, episode 6), Final Space (season 1, episode 6), 9-1-1: Lone Star (season 3, episode 2) and Ideal (season 4, episode 8).

-On March 1, 2012, the EP The Bird Calls, and Its Song Awakens the Air, and I Call was released first on iTunes and later also in FLAC format.
+On 1 March 2012 the EP The Bird Calls, and Its Song Awakens the Air, and I Call was released first on iTunes and later also in FLAC format.
 The EP is no longer available on Grönland Records but only as an online download.
+The songs that were released on the EP are now available on her 2020 album I Am As You Are, Pt 1.